 Klinge Containers for Temperature Controlled Biologics Transportation

 When it comes to containers for safe transportation of biologics from their origination point to final destination, you can rely on Klinge.
-Klinge has been offering dependable refrigerated shipping solutions for a range of industries including food and beverage, the military and pharma for more than 30 years, and our containers can reliably transport all your vaccines, tissue samples, blood products and other biologics.
+Klinge has been offering dependable refrigerated shipping solutions for a range of industries including food and beverage, the dangerous goods market (where issues with temperature control can literally cause fires on board the vessels), the military and pharma for more than 30 years, and our containers can reliably transport all your vaccines, tissue samples, blood products and other biologics.

 We have two highly effective biologic container transportation options to suit your business depending upon your needs.

 1. Dual Redundant Refrigeration Unit & Integral Genset

 The first, for biological products that need to be kept at a temperature no greater than -10 degrees Celsius to -25 degrees Celsius, is our Model NMR-262, the Dual Redundant Refrigeration Unit & Integral Genset.
 This container has two fully independent reefer units with separate thermostat and control, so you will always have a backup unit to kick in immediately if the first one goes down.
 Add to this the integral genset, and you have a continuous source of energy powering the unit — even when the unit is separated from an external power source or if there is a sudden loss of external power.